 This is my best-ever Ultimate Vegan Bolognese Sauce recipe.
 Once you try it you’ll agree: it hits the spot every time!

-When he’s craving something hearty and delicious, he’s more likely to request a pasta bolognese than to seek out a savory stew.
+When my husband is craving something hearty and delicious, he’s more likely to request a pasta bolognese than to seek out a savory stew.

 Now, it’s not always easy to create plant-based versions of his favorite foods.

-This sauce is thick, savory, and just the tiniest bit sweet.
+This bolognese vegan sauce is thick, savory, and just the tiniest bit sweet.

 The texture is crumbly and silky, just as it should be.